 - Fill in with your 2nd color of smaller mum, again, slightly taller

-- Using your greenery, insert a few stems in the the front right of the vase to droop out, middle to back left of the vase and then upright in the center of the back of the vase
+- Using your greenery, insert a few stems in the front right of the vase to droop out, middle to back left of the vase and then upright in the center of the back of the vase

 Let’s admire them some more, shall we?
 I’m pretty proud of my flower arrangements, especially given that I haven’t had any formal floral training, just a lot.of.fun.
-Hope you enjoyed this centerpiece with mums – and if you create one of my centerpieces, please tag me on Instagram, I’d love to see!
+Hope you enjoyed this mum centerpiece – and if you create one of my centerpieces, please tag me on Instagram, I’d love to see!